ipavlopoulos/ipavlopoulos.github.io/publications.md

 (find me in [scholar](https://scholar.google.com/citations?user=niKjjdEAAAAJ&hl=en&oi=ao">Scholar</a>))

 ## publications in peer-reviewed conference proceedings
+* Platanou, V., Pavlopoulos, J., Papaioannou, G. (2022).
+Handwritten Paleographic Greek Text Recognition: a Century-Based Approach.
+In Proceedings of the Language Resources and Evaluation Conference (LREC).
+To be held in Marseille and online, June 2022.

+* Pavlopoulos, J., Xenos, A., Picca, A. (2022).
+Annotating the Sentiment of Homeric Text.
+In Proceedings of the Language Resources and Evaluation Conference (LREC).
+To be held in Marseille and online, June 2022.

+* Liagkou, K., Pavlopoulos, J., Machotka, E. (2022).
+A Study of Distant Viewing of ukiyo-e prints.
+In Proceedings of the Language Resources and Evaluation Conference (LREC).
+To be held in Marseille and online, June 2022.

+* Chatzipanagiotou, M., Machotka, E., Pavlopoulos, J. (2021).
+Automated recognition of geographical named entities in titles of Ukiyo-e prints.
+In Digital Humanities Workshop (DHW 2021).
+Association for Computing Machinery, New York, NY, USA, 70–77.
+DOI:https://doi.org/10.1145/3526242.3526254

+* Fasoi, M., Pavlopoulos, J., Konstantinidou, M. (2021).
+Computational Authorship Analysis of Homeric Language.
+In Digital Humanities Workshop (DHW 2021).
+Association for Computing Machinery, New York, NY, USA, 78–88.
+DOI:https://doi.org/10.1145/3526242.3526256

 * Pavlopoulos, J., Laugier, L., Xenos, A., Sorensen, J., Androutsopoulos, I. (2022).
 From the Detection of Toxic Spans in Online Discussions to the Analysis of Toxic-to-Civil Transfer.
-In Proceedings of the Association for Computational Linguistics (to be presented as a long paper).
+In Proceedings of the Association for Computational Linguistics.
+To be held in Dublin, Ireland, U.K. and online, May 2022.

 * Ljungman, J., Lislevand, V., Pavlopoulos, J., Farazouli, A., Lee, Z., Papapetrou, P., Fors, U. (2021).
 Automated Grading of Exam Responses: An Extensive Classification Benchmark.
 In International Conference on Discovery Science.
 Springer, Cham. pp. 3-18.